Psycho-Spiritual Wellness: A Path to Feeling Normal Around Food

 Understanding Psycho-Spiritual Wellness: An Epic FAQ

 Want a quick crash course in Psycho-Spiritual Wellness?
 The FAQ below will get you plugged in fast.
+What you’re about to read is actually the preface of my book, Daily Reminders on Psycho-Spiritual Wellness.
+It contains everything you need to navigate the path towards feeling normal around food.

 Now, let’s get started with the most popular question: